 How much to charge for carpet cleaning

-Knowing how much your business should charge for carpet cleaning services is the first step towards creating your carpet cleaning estimate template.
+Based on our firsthand experience, knowing how much your business should charge for carpet cleaning services is the first step towards creating your carpet cleaning estimate template.
 To help you out, below are some of the most common carpet cleaning jobs and their average prices.

 Remember, these are professional carpet cleaning costs averages.
 Your business does not have to charge these exact prices to be competitive.

 To determine the right prices for your business, you should have a thorough understanding of:

 - How much does it cost to get carpets cleaned.